Contents

 Using the File Tile

-Drag and drop a File tile from the Tile Library into your ePoster (1) and then click in the Add File box (2) in the Settings area and choose the file to add from your computer.
+Drag and drop a File tile from the Tile Library into your stack (1) and then click in the Add File box (2) in the Settings area and choose the file to add from your computer.

 The file will be uploaded and will be processed.
 This processing makes sure that your file is viewable and produces a background image for your tile.
 If you only want viewers to view the file but do not want them to be able to download it then you should switch off the download button.
 Remember to Save your stack after you have added new information.